Back to Selected Work

 Production Outcomes

-- •< 2s end-to-end: from raw CCTV frame → YOLOv8n detection → rule engine → GPT-4o advisory → Operator dashboard alert.
+• < 2s end-to-end: from raw CCTV frame → YOLOv8n / VideoMAE detection → rule engine → GPT-4o advisory → Command Centre Dashboard alert.

-- •120s sliding multi-source fusion window with 30s duplicate suppression — prevents alert flooding from repeated detections.
+• 120s sliding multi-source fusion window with 30s duplicate suppression — prevents alert flooding across CCTV, access control, and manual trigger streams.

-3-app system — Command Centre, Ground Officer App, Demo Trigger.
-FastAPI backend, WebSocket events, YOLOv8n + OpenCV detection.
+3-app system — Command Centre Dashboard (location map · 3 floors · 14 zones), Ground Officer App, Demo Trigger.
+FastAPI backend, YOLOv8n + VideoMAE microservice, GPT-4o advisory.

 MakanMap — Real-Time Crowd Level Forecasting